TAJAMUL11/React_complete/README.md

 # REACT 18 OVERVIEW

-## A Complete overview of React 18 which include all necessary topics with examples and best pratices.
+## A Complete overview of React 18 which include all necessary topics with examples and best pratices ( 2024 )
 Learned it from Youtube.

 ### 1-- BroCode Youtube channel